 One common misconception is that investing in private companies means you’re putting your money into a smaller pool.
 That is simply not the case.
 In fact, private businesses employ as many people in the U.S. as public companies.

-For MBA-level ETAs, it is common to target businesses in the EBITDA range of $750K-$2M.
-The reason being that most firms smaller than that won't really allow you to exercise the advanced leadership and management skills acquired during your MBA education.
-Conversely, anything a lot bigger will generally perk the ears of private equity groups and investment banks - which can ultimately price the business out of reach.
+For ETAs with prior experience in a management role, it is common to target businesses in the EBITDA range of $750K-$2M.
+The reason being is that most firms smaller than this won't really allow you to exercise higher-level leadership and management skills to the same extent.
+Conversely, anything a lot bigger will generally perk the ears of private equity groups- which can ultimately price the business out of reach.

 Why Should I Buy a Private Business?

-In addition, buying a business that is already running means that it is revenue positive on day one!
-No heavy start up costs, no customer list building, etc. Just operate and grow.
+Buying a business that is already running means that it is revenue positive on day one!
+No heavy start-up costs, no customer list building, etc. Just operate and grow.
 This method is so very much under-appreciated, but yet some people have seen the opportunity and jumped on it.

-- ETAs decide the value of their time, not their boss.
+- ETAs decide the value of their time.

-- An ETA’s performance is recorded based on their customers, not upper management.
+- An ETA’s performance is determined by its customers, not a manager.

 What About My Lack of Experience?

 Much of the business’s functions: how to sell, how to be present, how to manage people, etc., can be learned through taking that leap, being a sponge, and learning all you can about the business.
-In addition, the vast majority of deals are structured in a way where the seller will stay on board for a set period of time (generally 3-6 months) to aid in the transition process.
-This is a time where the ETA will learn the current processes, understand the company’s positioning, and be introduced to the various stakeholders.
-Oftentimes, the seller will actually fill a part-time advisory role well past the transitioning period.
+In addition, the vast majority of private business transactions are structured in a way where the seller will stay on board for a set period of time (generally 3-6 months minimum) to aid in the transition process.
+This is a time where the ETA will take a deep dive and learn the current processes, understand the company’s positioning, and be introduced to the various stakeholders.
+Sometimes, the seller may actually fill a part-time advisory role well past the initial transitioning period.

 Becoming an ETA is not for everyone.
 Making the decision truly comes down to what you value.
 If you enjoy the consistency and reliability that comes with receiving a paycheck every two weeks, then becoming an ETA probably isn’t for you.
 If you don’t like situations where there is no ‘right decision’ and no direction, then becoming an ETA probably isn’t for you.
-If you value attaching a known brand to your professional role- ex: “I work at Microsoft”- and having a large social net at work, then becoming an ETA probably isn’t for you.
+If you value attaching a known brand to your professional role- ex: “I work at Google”, then becoming an ETA probably isn’t for you.

-On the other hand, if you desire professional independence, want to help the community, like calling the shots, and are attracted to directly tying your financial rewards to your work effort, then you should really consider becoming an ETA.
-Thousands of acquisition opportunities come to market each year and making said purchase can be one of the best decisions you make in your professional life.
+On the other hand, if you desire professional independence, enjoy calling the shots, and are attracted to directly tying your work to the success of a company, then you should really consider becoming an ETA.
+Thousands of acquisition opportunities come to the market each year and making said purchase can be one of the best decisions you make in your professional life.